The 2026 Motherland Conference at Cambridge University

 The two-day conference consisted of the following panel sessions:

-- Education panel with Colleen Amos OBE (the CEO of the AMOS Bursary; distinguished educational equity advocate with 30+ years’ experience) and Michael Edoba (lawyer-turned-journalist and entrepreneur; Founder and CEO of Powerful Media).
+- Education Panel with Colleen Amos OBE (the CEO of the AMOS Bursary; distinguished educational equity advocate with 30+ years’ experience) and Michael Edoba (lawyer-turned-journalist and entrepreneur; Founder and CEO of Powerful Media).

 Colleen Amos OBE and Michael Edoba